codewithmd/Visual-Code-Setup/README.md

 }

 ```

+[CTRL + TAB][]

 ### Code Snippets

 Here I have added some code snippets to code faster in Javascript. if you are also working in Javascript then you may try this out.
 It's like emmet for HTML/CSS.
-You just add some short-cut and when you type that short-cut and hit ` TAB ` Your custom code will show there.
+You just add some short-cut and when you type that short-cut and hit `TAB` Your custom code will show there.
 You can even customize.

-Yes, there is a little learning curve that how to edit this stuffs just google ( ` How to customize code snippets in vs code ?` ) it you will find lots of tutorials online out there.
+Yes, there is a little learning curve that how to edit this stuffs just google ( `How to customize code snippets in vs code ?` ) it you will find lots of tutorials online out there.

 ```
 {